Exploring how the UK can meet the 2050 emission reduction target using the web-based 2050 Calculator.

 - Mark Lynas, author of ‘High Tide: News from a warming world’ and ‘Six Degrees: Our future on a hotter planet’

 In 2013 DECC organised the British Energy Challenge roadshow, a series of nine events in cities around the UK attended by local community, business and political leaders, as well as the interested general public.
 The focus of these events was an interactive session involving the calculator, in which participants voted on the different options and worked together towards meeting the 2050 emissions reduction target.
 Nearly 2000 people took part in these debates.
 For more information, please see the British Energy Challenge blog.

-DECC is working with the Foreign and Commonwealth Office (FCO), and the Department for International Development (DFID) to engage with experts from other countries to build their own 2050 Calculators.
-Wallonia in Belgium, China, South Korea, Taiwan, India and South Africa have already published theirs, and more are in the pipeline.
+DECC is working with the Foreign and Commonwealth Office (FCO), and the Department for International Development (DFID) to engage with experts from other parts of the world to build their own 2050 Calculators.
+Wallonia in Belgium, China, South Korea, Taiwan, India South Africa and Japan have already published theirs, and more are in the pipeline.
 You can find out more about our international outreach work on the International outreach work of the 2050 Calculator page.

 DECC is also working in collaboration with a number of other organisations to build a Global Calculator, which will enable users to explore the options for reducing global emissions, and the impact of climate change associated with them.
 Please see the Global Calculator website for more information on the project.